facundobatista/pyempaq/README.md

 The project comes with a small example project.
 Just a couple of dir/files under `examples/srcproject`:

-- a `src` and `media`, with stuff to be imported and accessed
+- a `src` and `media`, with stuff to be imported and accessed.

-- a `requirements.txt` which declares a simple dependency
+- a `pyempaq.yaml` with the configuration for PyEmpaq.

 - a `ep.py` file which is the project's entrypoint; all it does is to inform i started, import the internal module, access the media files, and use the declared dependency, reporting every step.

 This explores most of the needs of any project.
 You can try this example, and will be ready to actually try any other project you want.

-So, let's pack the example source project:
+So, let's pack the example source project.
+If you have `fades` installed is super easy:

-    python3 -m pyempaq examples/srcproject/ examples/srcproject/ep.py --requirement=examples/srcproject/requirements.txt
+    fades -r requirements.txt -m pyempaq examples/srcproject/

-That command executed the PyEmpaq project specifying:
+Otherwise, you would need to create and use a virtual environment:

-- the base directory of the project to pack (all its subtree will be packed)
+    python3 -m venv env

-- the entry point to execute the project
+    source env/bin/activate

-- one or more requirement files specifying the project's dependencies
+    pip install -r requirements

-**Note**: in the future we will migrate to a more expresive `pyempaq.yaml` config for the project, which will declare this variables and others, and will not use command line arguments to specify them.
+    python3 -m pyempaq examples/srcproject/

-After running that command, you will see a `projectname.pyz` file (**note**: the project's name is hardcoded so far, this will change in the future).
+After running that command, you will see a `pyempaq-example.pyz` file.
 That is the **whole project encoded in a single file**.

-At this point you may move that `projectname.pyz` to another directory, or to another machine, even that other machine having another operating system.
+At this point you may move that `pyempaq-example.pyz` to another directory, or to another machine, even that other machine having another operating system.

 Then, try it:

-    python3 projectname.pyz
+    python3 pyempaq-example.pyz

 You should see the project's reportings that we mentioned above (**note**: these lines will be surrounded by debug ones that will be hidden by default in the future):